a23956491z/all_notes/OS & Architeture/OS-HW/OS-HW8.md

 segmented paging vs hashed page table

-when handling a large address spaces, the size of page table is getting very big,
+when handling a large address spaces, the size of page table is getting very big, which is fatal in memory sensitive situation by page table devouring the memory space.
+For low-latency circumstances, iterating through the hierarchical page tables is also harmful to access time.

+segmented paging is more efficient. hashed page tables has higer space utilizaiton.